The Cookie Club: Watch Mets' J.D. Davis and Dom...

 - News Article

 The Cookie Club: Watch Mets' J.D.
-Davis and Dom Smith talk about their baseball heroes
+Davis and Dom Smith name their most competitive teammates

-On Episode 4 of The Cookie Club presented by Insomnia Cookies with J.D.
-Davis and Dom Smith, the duo talks about their baseball heroes and some of their favorite teams growing up.
+On Episode 5 of The Cookie Club presented by Insomnia Cookies with J.D.
+Davis and Dom Smith, the duo talk about who their most competitive teammates are and what it takes to be a great athlete.

 Tweets